 The symbol must be printed visibly, legibly and indelibly.

 Concerning hazardous substances, the RoHS directive limits the presence of such hazardous substances in EEE.

 4. Information Made Available to Recyclers

-Producers shall make available dismantling guides and recommendations for easy dismantling, depollution and recovery of WEEE.
+Producers of electrical equipment and electronic devices shall make available dismantling guides and recommendations for easy dismantling, depollution and recovery of WEEE.
 Such information shall be made available upon request from the recycling industry.
 Producers should make such documentation available at the time the request arises.